JJ/hoborg/text/text.md

 ----------------------------------------------------

-And a printout of where this marvel could be found, since, to top all that, he didn't stay in a single place, but was moving all over the place with a circus.
+And a printout of where this marvel could be found, since, to top all that, he didn't stay in a single place, but kept moving all over the place with a circus.

 "A circus?"
 I asked.
 "What does it do?
 Bite chicken heads off?"